EXPLAINER: What happens next in the Musk-Twitter saga?

 Tesla CEO Elon Musk and Twitter are bracing for a legal fight after the billionaire said Friday he was abandoning his $44 billion bid for the social media company.

 Twitter is vowing to challenge Musk in court to uphold the agreement.
-Shares of Twitter slid more than 9% on Monday.
-Here's a look at what could happen next:
+Shares of Twitter slid more than 11% on Monday.
+Here's a look at what could happen next.

 WHY IS MUSK BACKING OUT?